m-rutter/michaelrutter.dev/content/conditional_types_and_overloading.md

 The `Scanner` class has two implementations of `addToken`, one that takes a single argument and another that takes two.
-Depending upon the arity (number of arugments), one of the two implementations is selected.
+Depending upon the arity (number of arugments) and arugment types, one of the two implementations is selected.
 The convenience of this feature is that it groups implementations that conceptually do the same thing, and saves defining separate names like `addToken` and `addTokenWithLiteral` for all of the possible variants:

 JavaScript does not have function overloads in the sense that Java does, and by extension TypeScript also lacks function overloads in the conventional sense.
 At